Somos un Instituto Internacional de Formación en Educación Montessori.

-Montessori Education is a pedagogical approach worldwide recognised.
-Dr Maria Montessori developed during the first half of the twentieth century an educational method based on the scientific observation of the child: its various stages of development throughout life, its potentialities, its interests and its capabilities.
+Montessori Education is a worldwide recognised pedagogical approach developed by Dr Maria Montessori during the first half of the 20th century.
+Her educational method is based on the scientific observation of the child: his various stages of development throughout life, his potentialities, his interests and his capabilities.

 The Montessori Method can be implemented as a whole or gradually introduced into traditional education environments, thus enriching daily educational practice.